colmap/colmap/pycolmap/README.md

 pycolmap.stereo_fusion(mvs_path / "dense.ply", mvs_path)
 ```

-PyCOLMAP can leverage the GPU for feature extraction, matching, and multi-view stereo if COLMAP was compiled with CUDA support.
+PyCOLMAP can leverage the GPU for feature extraction, matching, and multi-view
-Similarly, PyCOLMAP can run Delauney Triangulation if COLMAP was compiled with CGAL support.
+stereo if COLMAP was compiled with CUDA support.
+Similarly, PyCOLMAP can run
+Delaunay Triangulation if COLMAP was compiled with CGAL support.
+This requires
-This requires to build the package from source and is not available with the PyPI wheels.
+to build the package from source and is not available with the PyPI wheels.

-All of the above steps are easily configurable with python dicts which are recursively merged into
+All of the above steps are easily configurable with python dicts which are
-their respective defaults, for example:
+recursively merged into their respective defaults, for example:
 ```python
 pycolmap.extract_features(database_path, image_dir, sift_options={"max_num_features": 512})
 # equivalent to